crunchy-labs/crunchy-cli/README.md

 **Options**
 - Audio language

-  Which audio the episode(s) should be can be set via the `-a` / `--audio` flag.
+  Set the audio language with the `-a` / `--audio` flag.
   This only works if the url points to a series since episode urls are language specific.
   ```shell
   $ crunchy download -a de-DE https://www.crunchyroll.com/series/GY8VEQ95Y/darling-in-the-franxx
   ```
-  Default is your system language.
+  Default is your system locale.
 If not supported by Crunchyroll, `en-US` (American English) is the default.

 - Subtitle language

-  Besides the audio, it's also possible to specify which language the subtitles should have with the `-s` / `--subtitle` flag.
+  Besides the audio, you can specify the subtitle language by using the `-s` / `--subtitle` flag.
-  The subtitle will be hardsubbed (burned into the video) and thus, can't be turned off or on.
+  The subtitles will be burned into the video track (cf. [hardsub](https://www.urbandictionary.com/define.php?term=hardsub)) and thus can not be turned off.
   ```shell
   $ crunchy download -s de-DE https://www.crunchyroll.com/series/GY8VEQ95Y/darling-in-the-franxx
   ```
-  Default is no subtitle.
+  Default is none.

-- Output filename
+- Output template

-  You can specify the name of the output file with the `-o` / `--output` flag.
+  Define an output template by using the `-o` / `--output` flag.
   If you want to use any other file format than [`.ts`](https://en.wikipedia.org/wiki/MPEG_transport_stream) you need [ffmpeg](https://ffmpeg.org/).
   ```shell
   $ crunchy download -o "ditf.ts" https://www.crunchyroll.com/watch/GRDQPM1ZY/alone-and-lonesome